apache/qpid/qpid/cpp/README-HA.txt

  management tools are allowed to connect to a backup brokers.
-If you use these tools you must not add or remove messages from replicated queues, nor create or delete replicated queues or exchanges as this will disrupt the replication process and may cause message loss.
+If you use these tools you must not add or remove messages from replicated queues, nor create or delete replicated queues or exchanges as this will disrupt the replication process and may cause message loss or other unpredictable behavior.

 qpid-ha allows you to view and change HA configuration settings.